buswedg/Coursera/Data Science Specialization/README.md

   <tr>
     <td colspan = "3">

-      Collection of R scripts which employ fundamentals of statistical inference, including broad theories such as frequentists, Bayesian, and likelihood.
+      Essential statistical inference and how to use this information for making informed choices in analyzing data.
+Includes a collection of R scripts which employ fundamentals of statistical inference, including broad theories such as frequentists, Bayesian, and likelihood.

     </td>
   </tr>